Post #2036: Replacing my heat pumps III: The tax angles.

 The efficiency of a heat pump varies, based on the how big a temperature difference it is trying to pump against, and how close you are to the maximum capacity of the system.
 The bigger the temperature difference, and the closer to maxed out, the less efficiently the heat pump runs.

-This means that, despite what you read from many internet sources, you cannot simply convert one measure to another with a simple conversion-of-units number.
+This means that, despite what you read from many internet sources, you cannot simply convert one heat-pump efficiency measure to another with a simple conversion-of-units number.
 Yes, you must do that first, because some of these measures mix BTU/Hs and watts, and others don’t.
 But in addition, you also have to make some sort of adjustment for how stringent the test is.

 It’s very much like EPA mileage.
 The MPG the EPA gets depends on how the car is driven.
 Typically, EPA city mileage is much worse than EPA highway mileage.
 If you compare the city MPG of one car to the highway MPG of another, you’re making a mistake.
 So it is, in spades, with SEER, EER, COP, and HSPF.